 Can Robots Have Team Spirit?
 They Can Now

-Robots are a fundamental park of the digital transformation of several sectors on industry, from manufacturing to warehouse management.
+Robots are a fundamental part of the digital transformation of several sectors of industry, from manufacturing to warehouse management.
 But there has always been an issue with multiple robots (or drones) conducting collaborative actions.
 When lines of data communication between them are open, we’re now at a point where robots can co-operate at least as efficiently as humans, but with significantly greater speed, strength, and overall efficiency – that’s a fundamental element of many modern production plants.

 But when those lines of communication are down, or unavailable, the collaboration quickly runs away from true and either becomes clunky or stops functioning altogether – neither of which is genuinely acceptable in the tight-margin, high-productivity business sectors that invest heavily in robotics precisely to ensure consistency and speed, like the chip-making sector.